mandytown/crfasrnn/README.md

 2. [MasazI python scripts for crfasrnn-training](https://github.com/MasazI/crfasrnn-training)

 ####Merge with the upstream caffe
 This is possible to integrate the crfrnn layer into upstream caffe.
-However, due to the change of crop layers, the caffemodel might require extra training to provide the same accuracy. mtourne Kindly provided a version that merged the code with upstream caffe.
+However, due to the change of crop layers, the caffemodel we provided might require extra training to provide the same accuracy. mtourne Kindly provided a version that merged the code with upstream caffe.

 1. [mtourne upstream version with CRFRNN](https://github.com/mtourne/crfasrnn)

 ####GPU version of CRF-RNN
 hyenal kindly provided a purely GPU version of CRF-RNN.
-This would lead to considerable faster training and testing for end-to-end CRF-RNN training.
+This would lead to considerable faster training and testing for CRF-RNN.

 1. [hyenal's GPU crf-rnn](https://github.com/hyenal/crfasrnn)